pingpongshow/RIA/README.md

 - **CLI Tools**: Frame-level transmit/receive for testing and debugging
 - **CAT Control**: Integrated PTT via Hamlib, Kenwood TCP, or serial

+- SEE THE RIACodex Companion app - Chat, BBS, APRS, Beacons, Weather, Email/Messaging, its a work in progress

 ---

 ## Performance